jordanmcmahon/marquee-sdk/README.markdown

+> The Marquee SDK is under active development.
+For production use, the [Yeoman Generator](http://github.com/marquee/generator-marquee) is preferred.

 # Introduction

 Marquee provides a content platform on which applications can be built.
 We use this  platform to build [editorial tools](#) and [web publications](#).
 Over the past few years, we've explored all kinds of strategies for building and maintaining sustainable content-driven applications, and have compiled these into the [marquee-sdk](http://github.com/marquee/marquee-sdk), an open-source, public domain piece software package aimed at making this kind of development work easier.